sethforprivacy/sethforprivacy.com/content/about.md

 ## My Community Resources

-### Status page for all of my community resources

-Go to <https://status.sethforprivacy.com> (Tor: <http://rtafhojj2atlfi74oidwiwmjwn3kqcpp7dlugiw3aonlhkfpc3vipeyd.onion>) to see the uptime and any outages associated with the services that I run.

 ### Opt Out, a FOSS and privacy-focused podcast

 Opt Out is a podcast where I sit down with passionate people to learn why privacy matters to them, the tools and techniques they’ve found and leveraged, and where we encourage and inspire others towards personal privacy and data-sovereignty.